ABOUT

 Dr. Les Sabiston (Red River Métis) is a Senior Associate at Gimiwan Consulting and Research who lives in Aswahonanihk (Selkirk), Manitoba.
 Working at the intersections of political, legal, and medical anthropologies, as well as Indigenous Studies, Les’ work brings together critical social theories of colonialism, race, class, gender and sexuality with the political commitments of decolonization and aspirations of realizing alternative worlds informed by Indigenous futures.
 A guiding principle to his work has been to develop a more robust understanding of the ongoing process of encounter with Indigenous peoples in Canada, that is, how the state and its people interact with and understand themselves in relation to the original peoples of this land.

-The collaboration is co-facilitated by Chloe Dragon-Smith and Don Carruthers Den Hoed who are developing a curriculum that combines an e-residency, virtual workshops and land-based gathering.
+The collaboration is co-facilitated by Chloe Grandjambe (Dragon Smith) and Don Carruthers Den Hoed who developed a curriculum that combines one-on-ones, an e-residency, virtual workshops and a land-based gathering.

-This work is being piloted by staff teams from World Wildlife Fund Canada, Nature Conservancy of Canada, Canadian Parks and Wilderness Society, Ducks Unlimited, and Nature United/The Nature Conservancy.
-We thank them for their leadership in this area and for being a part of this leading edge collaboration.
+This work was piloted (fall 2023 - summer 2025) by staff teams from World Wildlife Fund Canada, Nature Conservancy of Canada, Canadian Parks and Wilderness Society, Ducks Unlimited, and Nature United/The Nature Conservancy.

 Don Carruthers Den Hoed is a Research Associate at the University of British Columbia where he leads the Canadian Parks Collective for Innovation and Leadership (CPCIL).
 Don has 26 years of experience in parks interpretation and education, public engagement, and land management.
 He is a Senior Researcher with the Conservation Through Reconciliation Partnership and a Network Investigator with the Canadian Mountain Network.
 He holds an MA in Education from University of Calgary, a PhD from University of Calgary in Interdisciplinary Studies and just completed a Postdoctoral Fellowship in Environmental Sustainability at Mount Royal University.